openconfig/featureprofiles/feature/security/gnsi/certz/server_certificate_rotation/README.md

 Perform these positive tests:

-Test that a server certificate can be rotated by using the gNSI certz api if the certificate is requested without the device generated CSR.
+Test that a server certificate can be rotated by using the gNSI certz Rotate() api if the certificate is requested without the device generated CSR.

 Perform this test with both the RSA and ECDSA types.